Recent Posts

 5/17/2023 (Permalink)

-Mold growing on a wall.
 While bleach may seem like a quick and easy solution for cleaning & removing mold, it's important to know that bleach is not an effective method.

 Mold growth can be a major problem for homeowners and businesses alike.
 When mold growth occurs, many people instinctively reach for bleach as a solution to remove the mold.
 While bleach may seem like a quick and easy fix, it's important to understand that bleach is not an effective method for cleaning or removing mold.
 In fact, using bleach to clean mold can actually make the problem worse.
 Here's why: